 ANNE GOLDMAN is a professor of English at Sonoma State University and author of Take My Word: Autobiographical Innovations of Ethnic American Working Women, Continental Divides: Revisioning American Literature; and, with Amelia de la Luz Montes, María Amparo Ruiz de Burton: Critical and Pedagogical Perspectives.
 Her essays and fiction have appeared in such venues as Tin House, The Guardian, the Georgia Review, the Gettsyburg Review, and the Southwest Review.
 Her work is frequently cited in Best American Essays and has also been named as notable in Best American Travel Writing and Best American Science and Nature Writing.
 She has been nominated for a National Magazine Award and recognized with a National Endowment for the Humanities award and an Ahmanson/Getty Fellowship.

-Stargazing received a starred review in Kirkus, which called the book "A beguiling meditation on Jewish achievements that shine brightly against a dark background."
+Stargazing received a starred review in Kirkus, which calls the book "A beguiling meditation on Jewish achievements that shine brightly against a dark background."
 You can read the full review here.

-Excellent science writer Juli Berwald gave Stargazing a glowing review, calling the book one that "choreographs a wider kind of understanding of the twentieth century, where art and science--and the people who excel at them--are so much more than just the sum of their parts."
+Science writer Juli Berwald calls Stargazing a "powerful meditation on the visionaries who helped mold the twentieth century," one "where art and science--and the people who excel at them--are so much more than just the sum of their parts."
 The full review is available here.

-You can find a two-part Q&A between Anne and fellow Georgia Review essayist Laura Sewell Matter here, which includes a link to buy the book through the quarterly's e-commerce site with no shipping costs.
+A two-part conversation between Anne and fellow Georgia Review essayist Laura Sewell Matter is here, which includes a link to buy the book through the quarterly's e-commerce site with no shipping costs.